glenl/gearbox-docs/docs/nodes/bevel-gear.rst

    Pinion with 16 teeth, driving two bull gears with 32

-The bull gear in this configuration was simply rotated :math:`180^\circ` and, luckily, the cogs lined up and didn't need any alignment adjustments.
+The bull gear in this configuration was simply rotated :math:`180^\circ`.
+The cogs lined up and didn't need any other adjustments.